fcdagdelen/tristero/README.md

 # Tristero

-> *"The secret underground postal network that reveals hidden connections."*
-> — Named after the Tristero system in Thomas Pynchon's *The Crying of Lot 49*

 An adaptive knowledge graph with real-time traversal visualization.
 Uses small specialized models (<50M params) for fast operations, with local LLM for synthesis.

 ## Core Thesis